Gravitational-wave bursts from spin-precessing black holes in binary systems: Waveform emitted by black hole's precession

-{\it Waveforms of spin precessions} There are two main channel for the formation of compact binaries: Common envelope evolution and dynamical capture \cite{Vitale2017CQGra..34cLT01V}.
-The later one will induce spins are randomly oriented for binary black holes.
-Precessing spins are a key prediction of BH binaries formed in dense clusters, but might also be present in the case of sources formed in isolation because of, for example, supernova kicks \cite{kalogera2000spin,mandel2010compact,gerosa2013resonant,rodriguez2016illuminating,gerosa2018spin,steinle2021pathways,callister2021state}.
-This spin precession could happen in the binary black hole merger, if the the spins do not align with the orbital angular momentum, the geodetic precession will happen, which is also called spin-orbit coupling.
-Spin-spin coupling also can produce precession, but should be much less than the geodetic one.
-If we only consider the spin-orbit coupling, the precession equation of two components are \cite{Buonanno2003PhRvD}
+There are two main channels for the formation of compact binaries: common envelope evolution\citep{fragione2021black,mandel2022rates,belczynski2022black} and dynamical capture\citep{vitale2017use,fragione2022repeated,fragione2020origin}.
+The latter one will induce spins that are randomly oriented for binaries.
+Precessing spins are a key prediction of binary black holes formed in dense clusters, but might also be present in the case of sources formed in isolation because of, for example, supernova kicks\citep{kalogera2000spin,mandel2010compact,gerosa2013resonant,rodriguez2016illuminating,gerosa2018spin,steinle2021pathways,callister2021state,fragione2021impact}.
+This spin precession could occur during the merger of binary black holes, if the spins are not aligned with the orbital angular momentum, a so-called geodetic precession is produced, also known as spin-orbit coupling.
+The spin-spin coupling can also induce precession, but it is expected to be much smaller than the geodesic precession at large separations\citep{gerosa2015multi}.
+From the Eq.
+(2.4a) in \citep{kidder1995PhRvD52821K}, the last two terms are the spin-spin coupling, due to the magnitude of orbital angular momentum is usually several times larger than the spin magnitude (always less than 1 for black holes), and also considering the coefficient of the spin-orbit term, the spin-spin one will several times less than the spin-orbit coupling.
+For simplicity in the present work, we only consider the dominant effect (spin-orbit coupling), and this will not affect the result.
+For a binary of total mass $M=m_1+m_2$, relative separation $r=|\mathbf{r}|$ and spins $\mathbf{S}_1=\chi_1 m_{1}^2\hat{\mathbf{S}}_1$ and $\mathbf{S}_2=\chi_1 m_{2}^2\hat{\mathbf{S}}_2$, where $\hat{\mathbf{S}}_{1,2}$ are unit vectors and dimensionless spin parameter $0<\chi_{1,2}<1$, the precession equations of the two binary components are given by: \citep{Buonanno2003PhRvD}